Tariq-Mehmood-Malik/Docker/docker-swarm.md

 - **Replicated Mode:** Defines a specific number of container instances (tasks) to run.
 The number of replicas is specified, and Docker Swarm ensures that exactly that number of tasks are running across the swarm nodes.

+To access the service eneter `Manager (Leader) IP` with desired port.

 ---
 ### Docker Swarm Creation & Management